-What is Fare Capping?
+What is fare capping?

-Fare capping means that all passengers will get the best fares based on their public transport usage.
 Fare capping provides more equity to passengers and gives riders the same rates whether they are buying individual rides or paying for a period pass.
+Under fare capping, all riders will get fares that are appropriately priced based on usage.
+This ensures that riders always get the best fares.

-How does Fare Capping work?
+How does fare capping work?

 There are two types of fare capping: Pre-purchase and Account-based ticketing.
 In most instances, pre-purchase fare capping works while using mobile ticketing.
 Passengers often buy these tickets in advance.
 As the passenger buys more tickets, they can reach the threshold of a period pass, where the app will cap the fare.

-Account-Based Ticketing uses fare capping where passengers use their smartphone, smartcard, or contactless debit/credit card to tap, scan, and ride within the network.
+Account-based ticketing uses fare capping where passengers use their smartphone, smartcard, or contactless debit/credit card to tap, scan, and ride within the network.
 The back office system calculates the ideal fare for each journey, while charging the riders based on usage.
 Once the rider reaches the period pass threshold, their fare gets capped.

 What are the benefits of fare capping?